SteiningerSebastian/SteiningerScripts/Lab. Embedded Systems.md

 ![Configure interpreter](./files/Thonny3.png)

-After the process has started you may release the button.
+After the installation process has started you may release the button.
 Now you may close the dialogs, and select the correct device, if it is not selected already.

 ![Installation Complete](./files/Thonny4.png)

 If you see the error `13 - Access Denied`, make sure that no other extension, etc. tries to connect to the device. (e.g. VS Code pymakr)

 # Embedded Systems
-"Embedded systems are a combination of hardware and software parts, as well as other components that we bring together into products such as a cell phone, a music player, a network router, or an aircraft guidance system."
-(Peckol, 2019, p. xxxvii)
+**"Embedded systems are a combination of hardware and software parts, as well as other components that we bring together into products such as a cell phone, a music player, a network router, or an aircraft guidance system."
+(Peckol, 2019, p. xxxvii)**

-**Embedded systems** and **general-purpose computers** share the core functionality of executing instructions and processing data.
-However, they differ significantly in their design, purpose, and capabilities. **Embedded systems** are optimized for specific tasks, often with limited resources and real-time constraints.
-They are typically smaller, less powerful, and more energy-efficient than **general-purpose computers**. **General-purpose computers** are designed to be versatile and can handle a wide range of tasks.
-They are typically larger, more powerful, and have more resources than **embedded systems**.
-In essence, **embedded systems** are specialized computers tailored for specific applications, while **general-purpose computers** are designed to be flexible and adaptable for various uses.
+**Embedded systems** and **general-purpose computers** **share the core functionality of executing instructions and processing data**.
+However, they differ significantly in their design, purpose, and capabilities. **Embedded systems** are **optimized for specific tasks**, often with **limited resources** and **real-time constraints**.
+They are typically **smaller**, **less powerful**, and **more energy-efficient** than general-purpose computers. **General-purpose computers** are designed to be **versatile** and can handle a **wide range of tasks**.
+They are typically **larger**, **more powerful**, and have **more resources** than embedded systems.
+In essence, **embedded systems are specialized computers tailored for specific applications**, while **general-purpose computersare designed to be flexible and adaptable for various uses** .

 ## General-Purpose Computers vs. Microcontrollers
-**General-purpose computers** and **microcontrollers** are both types of computing devices, but they serve different purposes and have distinct characteristics.
+General-purpose computers and microcontrollers are both types of computing devices, but they serve different purposes and have distinct characteristics.

 ### General-Purpose Computers
 - **Versatility:** Designed to perform a wide range of tasks, from word processing to gaming and scientific simulations.
 - **Powerful Processors:** Equipped with powerful central processing units (CPUs) capable of handling complex computations.
 - **Abundant Resources:** Have ample memory, storage, and peripherals for various applications.
 - **Operating Systems:** Typically run operating systems like Windows, macOS, or Linux.

 ### Microcontrollers
 - **Specialized Tasks:** Designed for specific, often embedded, applications like controlling appliances, sensors, or industrial equipment.
 - **Limited Resources:** Have less processing power, memory, and storage compared to general-purpose computers.